inda18plusplus/davah-chess/README.md

 # davah-chess

-So far severely underdocumented, undertested, and missing castling, en passant, and a way to tell when the game has ended.
+Still undertested.

+Todo:

+* Castling
+* En passant
+* Telling when the game has ended
+* More tests